/user/kayd @ devops :~$ cat youtube-system-sqs-architecture.md

 • You experience failures during traffic spikes

 The AWS ecosystem makes this evolution straightforward, allowing your architecture to grow with your needs.
-As Werner Vogels says, “Everything fails all the time” – and adding SQS to your YouTube-like system ensures you’re prepared for those inevitable failures.
+In distributed systems, failures are inevitable – and adding SQS to your YouTube-like system ensures you’re prepared for them.

 Ready to enhance your video platform with SQS?
 Start with a small proof-of-concept, measure the impact on reliability and processing latency, and then roll it out gradually.
 Your future self will thank you during the next unexpected traffic spike!